dmitrysklyarov/bot-binance-scalping/README.md

 # Description

-Trading bots for Binance with different strategies.
-Every strategy is in a separate folder.
+Trading bot for Binance with a scalping strategy.

-## scalping

 Bot buys and sells tiny amount with small profit based on price movements.

+## v2
+Bot is placing limit orders (buy and sell) with delta to the current price.